MaggieJian/Final-AI-Coursework/README.md

 ## How to Cite

 If you use this code or data in your work, please cite it as:
 Jian, M. (2024).
-Week4.
+Final AI Coursework.
 GitHub Repository. https://github.com/MaggieJian/Week4

 # Acknowledgments

-This project is part of an assignment for the module GEOL0069 (2023/24) taught in UCL Earth Sciences Department
+This project is part of an assignment for the module GEOL0069 (2023/24) taught in thr Earth Sciences Department of University College London.
+Thank you to the module leaders and staff.

-Inspiration, code snippets, etc.
+Inspiration and code snippets from:
 [GEOL0069 Jupyter Notebook] (https://cpomucl.github.io/GEOL0069-AI4EO/intro.html)
 [awesome-readme](https://github.com/matiassingers/awesome-readme)
 [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)